formsbyair/Documentation/docs/_docs/hosting/google-analytics.md

 We emit the following events for Google Analytics and Google Tag Manager.

-We also populate user_id/userId with our unique DocumentId so you can track user activity across sessions.
+We also populate **userId** with our unique DocumentId so you can track user activity across sessions.

 |Event|Category|Action|Label|
 |---|---|---|---|